Kirdock/CMkvPropEdit/README.md

 # CMkvPropEdit
-CMkvPropEdit is a C# variant of JMkvpropedit or in other words a user interface for operations with mkvpropedit with the addition apply settings on multiple files
+CMkvPropEdit is a C# variant of JMkvpropedit or in other words a graphical interface and multi-file support for mkvpropedit

 # What's the difference to JMkvpropedit
 1. It's C# and not Java